-Category Description Example S Street suffix direction S in result code is present if any of these conditions are satisfied: W The candidate post-directional matches the input post-directional.
+Category Description Example

+S Street suffix direction W

+S in result code is present if any of these conditions are satisfied:

+The candidate post-directional matches the input post-directional.
 The candidate pre-directional matches the input post-directional after pre- and post-directionals are swapped.
-The input does not have a post-directional. С City name South Brisbane Z Postal code 4101 A, G, or U Database type used to obtain the match. • A-Street Range Address database. • U-Customer (user-defined) database.
-A
+The input does not have a post-directional.

+С City name South Brisbane

+Z Postal code 4101

+A, G, or U Database type used to obtain the match.
+A-Street Range Address database.
+G-G-NAF Point Address Dictionary (Australia only).
+U-Customer (user-defined) database. А